-- The Permanent Resident is accompanying a Canadian-citizen spouse or common-law partner;
+- The Permanent Resident is co-existing with a Canadian citizen spouse or common-law partner;

-- The Permanent Resident is a child under the age of 22 years, accompanying a Canadian citizen/ permanent resident parent;
+- The Permanent Resident holder is a child under the age of 22 years, accompanying a Canadian citizen or permanent resident parent;

-- The Permanent Resident is a child under 22 years of age, accompanying a parent who is employed on a full-time basis by a Canadian company, the public service of Canada or the public service of a Canadian province outside Canada.
+- The Permanent Resident holder is a child under the age of 22 years, accompanying a parent who is employed on a full-time basis by a Canadian company, the public service of Canada or the public service of a Canadian province outside Canada.